-By pausing long enough to appreciate that you woke up this day, that you have a place to live, you have food, and maybe even enough money to do what you need, you will start to feel happier.
+By pausing long enough to appreciate that you woke up this day, that you have a place to live, that you have food, and maybe even enough money to do what you need, you will start to feel happier.
 The winter sadness will abate through the power of gratitude.

 At the end of the day, as the snow falls outside get yourself nice and comfortable and write away your cares.
 Write too about the good things.

-The good thing is that you can also get your vitamin D first thing.
+A morning walk can help you increase your energy and lift your mood.
 And if you have to spend the day at work, going for a walk during your lunchtime is a great way to take advantage of available natural light.

-If you cant go out due to the weather, using a lightbox can help give you a dose of light and minimize the blues.
+If you can’t go out due to the weather, using a lightbox can help give you a dose of light and minimize the blues.

-Practice protective self Care
+Practice Protective Self Care

 Schedule a physical if you haven’t had one already this year, and also arrange to see a mental health professional, someone you can talk to as a guide if you are feeling stuck or blue or have areas that you are not able to handle on your own.

-So many people are sick and it best, of course, you didn’t catch the flu.
+So many people are sick and it is best, of course, that you don’t catch the flu.
 Also, wash your hands more.
 You are trying to improve your mood.
 Here are a few more ways to keep yourself from getting the dreaded cold and flu.

 Opt for a robust approach to maintaining and enhancing immune health.
-When your body feels great and energetic you will feel better, even when it is chilly, snowing or sleeting.
+When your body feels great and energetic you will feel better, even when it is chilly, snowing, or sleeting.

 Take Vitamin Supplements

-And this may be due to many factors like whether you take other medications that can interfere with absorption, and even at times, it is just that fruits and vegetables may not as nutritious as they once were due to changes in the soil.
+And this may be due to many factors like whether you take other medications that can interfere with absorption, and even at times, it is just that fruits and vegetables may not be as nutritious as they once were due to changes in the soil.

 Check your levels with a doctor.
 Many people are vitamin D deficient and that often causes many health issues including chronic fatigue, immune health issues, hormonal problems, and weak bones.

 A deficiency is even more likely if you are overweight, take certain medications, or have dark skin.

 - Vitamin B complex.
 B vitamins are important for energy production, and some like B 6 are also involved in nerve function, therefore, affecting how you feel.
 Vitani B 9 folate, is especially important in brain function.

-- It is required in the metabolic steps leading up to the synthesis of happy neurotransmitters such as serotonin and dopamine, and folate deficiency can cause an accumulation of homocysteine a neurotoxin and cause brain fog or even depression.
+- It is required in the metabolic steps leading up to the synthesis of happy neurotransmitters such as serotonin and dopamine, and folate deficiency can cause an accumulation of homocysteine a neurotoxin, and cause brain fog or even depression.